Photo by AJ Canaria

 When John Jacobi founded Windermere Real Estate in 1972, he had a vision for the way real estate should work: anticipate and respond to the needs of buyers and sellers, and support the communities you serve.
 While other real estate companies were focused on size and sales, his goal was to earn the respect of the communities where he and his agents worked and lived.

-Five decades later, John Jacobi’s humble beginnings have gone from a single office with eight agents to the largest regional real estate company in the Western U.S. with over 300 offices and 7,000 agents in 10 states.
-Last year, Windermere closed 67,000 home sales for more than $43 billion in dollar volume.
-The Windermere family has a proud heritage of serving our neighbors via the Windermere Foundation which funds services for low-income and homeless families.
-Since 1989, the Windermere Foundation has contributed more than $50 million towards improving lives in the communities where we live and work.
+Windermere Real Estate is the largest regional real estate company in the Western U.S. with over 300 offices and 6,500 agents in nine states and Mexico.
+Last year, Windermere closed over 49,000 home sales for $38 billion in volume.
+The Windermere family has a proud heritage of serving our neighbors via the Windermere Foundation, which funds services for low-income and homeless families.
+Since 1989, the Windermere Foundation has contributed more than $56 million toward improving lives in the communities where we live and work.

 Have questions?